Prolia® is a prescription medicine used to increase bone mass in men with osteoporosis who are at high risk for fracture.

 If you are a Medicare Part D patient

-Pharmacy patients: Some Medicare Part D plans have a preferred specialty pharmacy and some commercial plans require a specific specialty pharmacy for filling your Prolia® prescription.
+Some Medicare Part D plans have a preferred specialty pharmacy for filling prescriptions

 If you have a limited income: Medicare beneficiaries may qualify for Extra Help, a program to help pay for medication costs through Medicare Part D. Visit the Medicare website to learn more about Extra Help.